Murder of Derk Wiersum: Suspects

 On 6 January 2020, the OM announced that the man arrested in October is the 36-year-old Giërmo Brown from Almere, he is of Surinamese descent.
 The OM says he is co-perpetrator of the murder.
 It's unknown if this means that he is the shooter.
 Brown is also suspected of observing the victim in the stolen vehicles from 30 August 2019, alone or with others, and the handling of these vehicles from 11 June 2019.
 When the getaway car, white Opel Combo, was shown on television by the police, Brown bought a plane ticket to Suriname.
 He never got on the plane as he was arrested at the airport.
 In 2012, Brown committed two violent robberies together with someone else.
 He was sentenced to 7 years in prison for these robberies.
 Brown was also convicted of owning 50 grams of hashish in the prison in Vught in 2015.
 In 2016, Brown abused an employee of the same prison.
 Brown has a girlfriend and is a father of six children.
-He has been assessed as mentally retarded.
+He has been assessed as intellectually disabled.

-A 31-year-old man from Rotterdam was arrested on 27 January 2020.
-The suspect was later named as Moreno Bieseswar.
+A 31-year-old man was arrested on 27 January 2020.
+The suspect was later named as Moreno Bieseswar from Rotterdam.
 He is suspected of co-perpetrating the murder.
-Bieseswar is mentally retarded and, according to experts, has a personality disorder with narcissistic traits.
+Bieseswar is intellectually disabled and, according to experts, has a personality disorder with narcissistic traits.
 He has two children.

 Giërmo Brown and Moreno Bieseswar flew together from Paris to Suriname through French Guiana on 28 March 2019.
 They went back to the Netherlands on 8 May 2019.
 Both men are suspects in the murders of the 49-years-old Dennis Groenfelt from Utrecht and the 19-years-old Surinamese girl Cadischa Prika in Paramaribo on 6 May 2019.
 Groenfelt was part of the ‘Moes No Limit’ gang led by Mustapha F., who is a rival of Ridouan Taghi.
 The OM thinks Groenfelt and Prika were killed on behalf of Taghi.